dbosk/introtools/terminal/terminal.md

 This is a one-line command that we have broken over several lines for readability.
 It outputs the 10 most common words in the Hitch-Hikers Guide to the Galaxy (provided we have the file `hitch-hikers-guide.txt` containing a text copy of that book).
+By the end of this exercise you will understand exactly why this line achieves what it does.

 In 1986, [Jon Bentley][bentley] posed a problem to [Donald Knuth][knuth] (the father of modern computer science).
 The problem was to write a [literate